diegovc2/mantainer/README.md

 This project is a campaign maintainer application built with React and TypeScript.
 It uses Material-UI's DataGrid for displaying campaign data and provides a date filter for filtering campaigns based on their start and end dates.

+The final result can be seen in here https://campaign-mantainer.vercel.app/

 ## Main Component: Maintainer

 The `Maintainer` component is the main component of the application.
 It manages the state of the campaigns and renders the `DataGrid` and `DateFilter` components.